Can CBD Help With Social Anxiety?

 studies targeting cannabinoid receptors and transmitters [anandamide and 2-arachidonoyl- sn-glycerol (2-AG)] have found regulatory effects, particularly in social anxiety and social reward, as well as endocannabinoid dysregulation in social impairment related to neuropsychiatric conditions.

-They originally discovered the connection between anandamide signalling and oxytocin pathways through studies on autism:
+They originally discovered the connection between anandamide signaling and oxytocin pathways through studies on autism:

 They further suggest that oxytocin-driven anandamide signaling may be defective in autism spectrum disorders